 Contact a California Attorney for Your Motorcycle Accident Claim

-Our principal, Black & DePaoli formerly worked in both law enforcement and the insurance industry, and he can bring his insights about these industries to your claim.
+Our principal, The Law Office of Black & DePaoli, PC formerly worked in both law enforcement and the insurance industry, and he can bring his insights about these industries to your claim.
 It is crucial to consult a California motorcycle accident lawyer if you were injured in a broadside collision.
 We provide knowledgeable legal counsel to victims from our Folsom office and work hard to assert their rights to the fullest possible extent.
-For a free consultation with a motor vehicle collision attorney, call Black & DePaoli at 916-962-2896 or contact us online.
+For a free consultation with a motor vehicle collision attorney, call The Law Office of Black & DePaoli, PC at (916) 962-2896 or contact us online.